Add the key estate details

 Review whether key people, executor details, and important estate records have been captured clearly enough.

-Review how different estate assumptions and estate composition changes affect the overall picture.
+Review how different estate assumptions and estate composition changes affect the overall picture across saved scenarios.

 Generate estate summary and readiness outputs that can support further review outside the planner.